alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 But, what’s with that `optional<INT_PTR> result`, and the call to `SetDlgMsgResult`?

 Well, the message cracker results are not directly `return`ed because *the dialog proc return value is generally just a boolean*, with `true` for “I handled this message, no further action required” and `false` for “I want the default handling of this message”.
 Where a message handling result needs to be communicated back up the call chain, it must therefore generally be done by storing it somewhere accessible to Windows’ calling code, namely via a `SetWindowLongPtr` call with the `DWLP_MSGRESULT` index, that uses storage in the window object.
-But just to complicate things, or at least to avoid a simple and clear uniform treatment, some messages designed specifically for dialog windows, such as `WM_CTLCOLORBTN`, should have the result value returned directly from the dialogproc.
+But just to complicate things, or at least to avoid a simple and clear uniform treatment, some messages designed specifically for dialog windows, such as `WM_CTLCOLORBTN`, should have the result value returned directly from the dialog proc.
 The `<windowsx.h>` macro **`SetDlgMsgResult`** does just that: depending on the message id value it either calls `SetWindowLongPtr` to communicate a message handling result, and produces `true`, or produces the message handling result directly so that it’s `return`ed directly.
 OK, that was complicated, too long too read.
 Simple version: it’s Microsoft, just do as above.

 The full version 3 main program: